-Transmission can occur through the ingestion of contaminated food or water or through direct contact with
+Transmission can occur through the ingestion of contaminated food or water or through direct contact with an infected person, fomite, animal or an animal's environment.

 Incubation Period

 It varies depending on the agent.
 Toxins often cause illness shortly after consumption (less than 24hrs), compared to a longer incubation period due to an infectious agent.